innovationgarage/GeoCloud/README.md

 * This will listen for messages from TinyTracker on port 6024.
 The TinyTracker protocol is pure NMEA (with tagblocks) over a TCP stream.
 * ElasticSearch is available on port 9200 to query tracks.
 * The [GRIB indexer REST protocol](https://github.com/innovationgarage/gributils/blob/master/README.md#rest-usage) is available on port 6028.
+This can be used to upload weather data to be merged with the tracks.